wnduddld0513/android_dap_boost_module/README.md

-# DX180 Performance Enhancement Module
+# android_dap_boost_module
-*Only for iBasso DX180; not compatible with other Android DAP Devices.
+*Only for Snapdragon Devices; not compatible with other AP.
 ## Features
-- Big core minFreq changed from 1057MHz to 902MHz
-- Little core minFreq changed from 300MHz to 865MHz
 - schedtune.boost feature enabled
-- GPU minFreq increased to 600MHz
+- GPU minFreq increased to 465MHz

 ## License
 MIT License